c9wireless/node-style-guide/README.md

 ```

-## Append to exports at the top of your module or the bottom
+## Append to exports at the top or bottom of your module

 Group your exports at the top of your module, this defines the "interface" for
 your module in one place.
 If you're only exporting functions (which have global